Kanerix/chitty-chat/README.md

 chitty chat -u Kanerix -H localhost:8080
 ```

-### Run locally
+### Install client using Go CLI

-You can also clone the repository and run it from there.
+You can clone the repository and run it using the Go CLI.

 ```bash
 git clone https://github.com/kanerix/chitty-chat